-Professor Bonfield is a legal historian and internationally minded law professor, who teaches in the areas of trusts and estates, property, European Union law, and legal history.
+Professor Bonfield is a legal historian and internationally minded law professor, who teaches in the areas of trusts and estates, property, International Business Transactions, European Union law, and legal history.

-Prior to joining the New York Law School faculty in 2008, Professor Bonfield taught at Cornell Law School and thereafter Tulane Law School for twenty-five years, where he was the Thomas Andre Junior Professor of Law and Associate Dean for International Graduate Studies and International Relations.
+Prior to joining the New York Law School faculty in 2008, Professor Bonfield taught at Cornell Law School and thereafter at Tulane Law School for twenty-five years, where he was the Thomas Andre Junior Professor of Law and Associate Dean for International Graduate Studies and International Relations.
 He has taught American law on regular basis for the University of Zurich, and at universities in Tokyo (Chou), Jerusalem (Hebrew University), Siena, and Strasbourg.
 This aspect of his teaching interest led to the publication in 2006 of American Law and the American Legal System (West’s Nutshell).
 He is under contract to produce a second edition, and a companion volume on American Business Law.

 Most of Professor Bonfield’s scholarship is in the area of legal history.
 He has edited Continuity and Change, a journal of social history, demography and the law published by Cambridge University Press for a quarter century, and prior thereto founded Law and History Review (the journal of the American Society for Legal History) in 1980.
-His most recent book is Devising, Dying and Dispute: Probate Litigation in Early Modern England (Ashgate, 2012).
+He published a monograph on seventeenth century testamentary litigation Devising, Dying and Dispute: Probate Litigation in Early Modern England (Ashgate, 2012).
 His Selden Society volume (his second) The Common Pleas Reports of Sir Peter King, Chief Justice of the Court of Common Pleas 1714-1722 was just published.
 He is about to complete a book on European Union Business Law with two European lawyers for West Publications.
 His current archival research is on the Legacy Act of 1796.

 In 2000, Professor Bonfield was awarded a John Simon Guggenheim Fellowship and a Sumter Marks Award.
 He was awarded a Fulbright teaching at the Free University of Berlin but had to decline due to the impact of Hurricane Katrina.

 Politics and the Supreme Court: Lessons from the Affordable Care Act decision, Proceedings of the Europa Institut, Zurich, (2013) pp. 215-230